KBQI

 KBQI (107.9 FM, "Big I 107.9") is a commercial radio station in Albuquerque, New Mexico.
-It carries a country music format and is owned by iHeartMedia, Inc. It carries two syndicated shows on weekdays, The Bobby Bones Show in morning drive time and After Midnite with Granger Smith overnight.
-The studios are on Masthead Street in northeast Albuquerque.
+It carries a country music format and is owned by iHeartMedia, Inc. The studios are on Masthead Street in northeast Albuquerque.

 KBQI is a Class C station with an effective radiated power (ERP) of 22,500 watts.
 The transmitter tower is atop Sandia Crest east of the city.
 KBQI broadcasts using HD Radio technology.
 It airs a classic country format on its HD-2 subchannel, "The Bull," which feeds FM translator K251AU at 98.1 MHz.